awsdocs/amazon-opensearch-service-developer-guide/doc_source/replication.md

 You can find the connection alias on the **Connections** tab on your domain dashboard\.

 This example assumes that an admin is issuing the request, and it uses `all_access` as the leader and follower domain roles for simplicity\.
 In production environments, however, we recommend that you create replication users on both the leader and follower indexes and map them accordingly\.
-The user names must be identical\.
+The usernames must be identical\.
 For information about these roles and how to map them, see [Map the leader and follower cluster roles](https://opensearch.org/docs/replication-plugin/permissions/#map-the-leader-and-follower-cluster-roles) in the OpenSearch documentation\.

 To retrieve a list of existing replication rules on a domain, use the [auto\-follow stats API operation](https://opensearch.org/docs/replication-plugin/api/#get-auto-follow-stats)\.